Sulabh-Sharma/iris-heroku/README.md

 This web app predicts the species of Iris flower as a function of their input parameters (sepal length, sepal width, petal length, petal width, class).

-where class have 3 parameters:
+where imput parameters class have 3 values:

 * Iris-setosa
 * Iris-versicolor